🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Jamón Ibérico, Gazpacho & Traditional Tapas

-Andalusia is the origin of the tapas tradition (the story — possibly apocryphal — that a piece of bread was placed over a glass of sherry to keep flies out, and that bar owners eventually added food to the bread as an attraction) and the region where tapas culture is most deeply embedded.
-In Andalusia (outside Granada, where tapas are free with drinks — the exception to the rule), tapas are ordered and paid for, but the culture of eating while drinking and moving between bars over the course of several hours is the correct dining format.
-Gazpacho (the cold tomato soup — Andalusian in origin, ideally made with garden tomatoes and drunk from a glass as a refresher, not eaten as a formal course) and salmorejo (the thicker, richer Córdoba version, topped with jamón and hard-boiled egg) are the defining Andalusian summer dishes.
-Jamón ibérico de bellota — the acorn-fed black pig of Extremadura and Huelva, cured for 36–48 months, the finest cured meat in the world — is available in every bar and market in Spain but should be eaten in Madrid or Seville where the jamón cutting (the jamonero slicing the leg by hand with a specific curved knife — a craft and a performance) is taken most seriously.
-The Cinco Jotas brand (5J) and the Joselito brand are the benchmark producers; at EUR 15–25 per plate in a quality bar, jamón ibérico de bellota at its finest is the single best value premium food experience in Spain.
+Andalusia is the origin of the tapas tradition and the region where tapas culture is most deeply embedded.
+In Andalusia (outside Granada, where tapas are free with drinks), tapas are ordered and paid for, but the culture of eating while drinking and moving between bars over several hours is the correct format.
+Gazpacho (the cold tomato soup, drunk from a glass) and salmorejo (the thicker Córdoba version, topped with jamón and egg) are the defining Andalusian summer dishes.
+Jamón ibérico de bellota — the acorn-fed black pig of Extremadura and Huelva, cured 36–48 months, the finest cured meat in the world — is available everywhere but should be eaten in Madrid or Seville where the hand-cutting is taken most seriously.
+Cinco Jotas (5J) and Joselito are the benchmark producers; at EUR 15–25 per plate, jamón ibérico de bellota is the single best value premium food experience in Spain.

 Jamón ibérico de bellotaGazpachoSalmorejoTortilla españolaPata negraManzanilla sherry

-Order jamón ibérico de bellota (not “jamón serrano” — serrano is the mountain ham, a different product) at a bar where the leg is visible and being cut to order.
-The Mercado de San Miguel in Madrid and the Mercado de Triana in Seville are the most reliable locations for quality jamón at sensible prices.
-EUR 18–25 for a plate of hand-cut bellota at a quality bar is the correct price; EUR 8 is almost certainly serrano, not ibérico.
+Order jamón ibérico de bellota (not “jamón serrano”, a different mountain ham) at a bar where the leg is visible and cut to order.
+The Mercado de San Miguel in Madrid and the Mercado de Triana in Seville are the most reliable for quality jamón at sensible prices.
+EUR 18–25 for hand-cut bellota is correct; EUR 8 is almost certainly serrano, not ibérico.

 🇪🇸 Valencia & the Mediterranean Coast